Cysharp/MemoryPack/README.md

     {
     }

-    // If exists multiple constructors, must use [MemoryPackConstructor] [MemoryPackConstructor]
+    // If there are multiple constructors, then [MemoryPackConstructor] should be used [MemoryPackConstructor]
     public Person3(int age, string name)
     {